katzenpost/katzenpost/specs/mixnet.rst

 5.2 Mixing strategy
 -------------------

-As a mixing technique is used the Poisson mix strategy [LOOPIX]_ [KESDOGAN98]_, which Requires that a packet at each hop in the route is delayed be some amount of time, randomly selected by the sender from an exponential distribution.
-This strategy allows to prevent the timing correlation if the incoming and outgoing traffic from each node.
-Additionally, the parameters of the distribution used for generating the delay can be tuned up and down depending on the amount Of the traffic in the network and the application for which the system is deployed.
+As a mixing technique the Poisson mix strategy [LOOPIX]_ [KESDOGAN98]_ is used, which REQUIRES that a packet at each hop in the route is delayed by some amount of time, randomly selected by the sender from an exponential distribution.
+This strategy allows to prevent the timing correlation of the incoming and outgoing traffic from each node.
+Additionally, the parameters of the distribution used for generating the delay can be tuned up and down depending on the amount of traffic in the network and the application for which the system is deployed.

 6. Security Considerations
 ==========================